Key Tips to Master the Art of Group Presentation with Microsoft Teams

 Step 1 – Create the Teams meeting and provide a name to the same.
 You can invite one person using a sample email ID for testing purposes if you are a first-time user.

 Step 2 – A short URL must now be created using a free link generation service if needed.
 This would be preferable for your attendees to access the meeting link.
 You can then right-click on the Join Microsoft Teams Meeting link present over there in the meeting body.
 You can now Copy this link, browse over to the link generation site like bit.ly, and create your URL by pasting the Teams link in it.

 Step 3 –The link shortened by you will now be added to the PowerPoint presentation in the introduction slide.
 This is essentially a great practice since your attendees would be able to click on it on the go.

 Step 4 –You are now ready to join the Microsoft Teams meeting and share the desktop along with the content present on it.
 Once you join the meeting, you must mute your microphone and your speakers, as well.

 Step 5 – Inform your attendees to join the meeting.
-And another important factor to note is that it is not essential to be on the Microsoft Teams to join the meeting.
-The attendees would-be guests and a normal web browser would suffice.
+And another important factor to note is that it is not essential to be on Microsoft Teams to join the meeting.
+The attendees would-be guests, and a standard web browser would suffice.
 They can do so on any of their available devices like smartphones or tablets or laptops, etc.